-Why and How to Hire for Character
+Why and How to Hire for Personality and Character

 Many important things must be assessed when interviewing potential candidates.
 Often we think of the most common and obvious: skills, education, relevant experience, or accomplishments.